What Are the Best Walking and Running Apps?

 Cons:

-Less emphasis on coaching and guidance: Focuses more on tracking and data than personalized support.
+Less emphasis on coaching and guidance: The app prioritizes tracking your activity and providing data, rather than offering personalized support.

 Strava